10 ways to make a tiny kitchen look stylish

 9. Build your oven into your cupboards

-This Beko Select Electric Oven has room for all your favourite dinners with a huge 82 litre capacity and integrated grill.
+The Hotpoint Class 4 electric oven has room for all your favourite meals with a large 71-litre capacity and full-width tilting grill.

 10. Liberate your worktops of clutter